cirept/QA_Toolbox/docs/Install.md

 ## Tampermonkey UserScript Installation Instructions

 :new:<br>
 **If you have Tampermonkey installed, after clicking on the "Latest Code" text link Tampermonkey will detect the script and will install it for you.
-Please click the "Install" button in the page that appears and that is all you need to do to instal the toolbar.** :sweat_smile:
+Please click the "Install" button in the page that appears and that is all you need to do to install the toolbar.** :sweat_smile:

 **If the magic does not happen for you.
-I am sorry to hear that.  :cry: <br>Please follow the steps below in order to install the toolbar.**
+I am sorry to hear that.  :cry: <br>Please follow the rest of the steps below in order to install the toolbar.**
 <br>

 ### 1. Open the link below in a new tab.
 Copy all of the code.